-Born in Japan and raised in Hood River, Oregon, Amanda was always drawn to innovative, functional, and high-quality design, particularly beautiful things for the home.
+Born in Japan and raised in Hood River, Oregon, Amanda has always been drawn to innovative, functional, and high-quality design, particularly beautiful things for the home.
 Summers spent in Tokyo with her mother's side of the family helped shape her artistic sensibilities and honed her design instincts.

 Amanda’s arts education began with performing, and as an undergraduate she studied theater and acting at NYU’s Tisch School of the Arts.
 Following her desire to explore, she traveled far and wide, with stints living in New Mexico and New Orleans.
 Eventually she found herself drawn back to New York City.
 During her 12 years in NYC, her passion for music, writing, and photography, naturally led her to an early career in TV and Film production.
 When she transitioned into advertising, she found a new reach for her talents – post-producing commercial editorial and motion graphics for national and global television commercials.
 Upon returning to her home in Oregon, Amanda briefly continued working for creative agencies, specializing in web design and digital marketing, before turning her focus to building a design+furniture company with Andrew, her husband to-be.